kasslent/clc-digital-skills/_lessons/module-1.1.md

 >* [meettheipsums.com](http://meettheipsums.com)
 >* [thewireipsum.com](http://thewireipsum.com)
 >* List of [image placeholder sites](http://www.wpfreeware.com/tutorial/placeholder-images-generator-service-web-designers/).
->
+>*
 > <br>
 > *Pro tip!*
 While not required, it's best practice to put image files into its own folder (as well as other related files like CSS and JavaScript) to keep your project directory organized.
+Go ahead,try creating an images folder and download some royalty free images from [The Stocks](http://thestocks.im) to put in it.